1osdev/DeviceMuseum/README.md

 ## Main View: List

 * The main menu consists of 4 categories of devices: Iphone, IPad, Watch, Other.
-* Clicking on an element opens a detailed view of the device with a rotated 3D image and a detailed description.
+* Clicking on an item opens a detailed view of the device with a rotated 3D image and a detailed description.
 * By clicking on the button, you can go to the YouTube page to watch the video presentation of the device.